kristynrb/PFNP/front_end.md

-# The internet and World Wide Web

-# Languages & Frameworks

-# Terms and Tools
+# HTML

-1. HTML, CSS, & JavaScript - What are these?
-What is the purpose of each?
-Nouns/adjectives/verbs
-- Framing - why do we care?
-What makes a good user experience?
-Make it easy for people to use your page - they should know what's expected of them right away.
-Should be easy for them to get the information they need or perform the action they need to take right away.
-We accomplish these things using HTML, CSS, and JAVASCRIPT WOW
-    - HTML - Structure of a web page
+Structure of a web page

+# CSS
+Cascading Style Sheet
-    - CSS - Appearance of a web page - aesthetics, like text size/background color, and layout - margins, padding, border, etc.
+- Appearance of a web page - aesthetics, like text size/background color, and layout - margins, padding, border, etc.

 - Box model - quickly draw out how elements are laid out on the page, note that giving your elements padding makes them easier to use

     - How languages evolve - HTML/CSS have had many different versions, each new one adds more features.
-HTML5 in particular adds many new tags that ake it easier for folks who are vision impaired to use your site; CSS3 adds more transitions & POWERRRR talk about specifics later.
+HTML5 in particular adds many new tags that make it easier for folks who are vision impaired to use your site (screen readers).
+It also makes it easier for developers to read code (if you see a tag that says <video> you're going to understand what is inside these tags than if it's given the general tag of <div>; CSS3 adds more transitions & options, but we will talk about specifics later.

-    - JavaScript - Interactivity and reacting to user input
+# JavaScript
-        - JavaScript is a programming language - this is different from a markup language like HTML/CSS.
-It performs logic, executes commands.
+A programming language - this is different from a markup language like HTML/CSS.
+It performs logic, executes commands; creates the interactivity of the page by reacting to user input (think clicking buttons, scrolling, etc.).
-        - Uses - Twitter loading new tweets every 45 seconds, the like button on Facebook changing to blue when you click it,

 ### Deep Dive & Codealong